 The result of $25 million sent shock waves through the legal community.
 It is believed to be the largest family provision award ever made in Australia.
 The family provision jurisdiction has traditionally been a needs based jurisdiction.
 That is, predominantly based on the financial and material circumstances of the applicant.
 With that kind of legal backdrop the question begs – how could anyone possibly need $25 million?

 Given the reaction of the legal fraternity and the amount of money involved it is not so surprising the decision of Master Sanderson is now under appeal.
 Many will be waiting with bated breath for the result of the appeal which may drastically change the playing field for family provision applications in Australia.

 Attwood Marshall Lawyers have a dedicated team of Wills & Estates lawyers that specialise in estate planning and estate litigation.
-Contact our Department Manager Donna Tolley on direct line 07 5506 8241 or freecall 1800 621 071 for a free initial consultation.
+Contact our Department Manager Donna Tolley on direct line 07 5506 8241 or freecall 1800 621 071.